 The DCP 161 means that from 1st April 2018 customers could be paying a penalty of up to three times higher than their standard rates.
 The official rates haven’t yet been published, but it is expected that where the demand is higher, the cost will be more.

 It is vital that you have a full understanding of your electricity usage before April, because customers could be paying up to 1-2% more on the overall electricity costs depending on consumption.
+Biomass energy is getting very popular for businesses as it can help them save money, get more information about the advantages of biomass energy.

 For any sites currently incurring excess capacity charges, it is crucial that you agree a revised import capacity with your supplier or look into reducing energy use during peak hours.
+The Energy Desk have a range of solutions to help your business save energy and money, take a look at our selection of energy saving services for businesses.

 Take a look at our services for high intensive charges in more detail.